newtonEMC2/good-engineering-practices/next-learning/next16-rendering-flow.md

 The user immediately sees the full page.

 * Server Components render as real HTML
-* Client Components render as placeholders (HTML looks correct, but not interactive yet)
+* Client Components appear as **placeholders** (slots) — the actual interactive content is not yet rendered and will appear only after React hydration.

 **Diagram:**